Soil pH – What is it and why is it important?

 Author: Stefan Palm Date Posted: 5 January 2021

 pH stands for, “the potential of Hydrogen” which can be measured in a soil to determine whether it is acidic or alkaline.
-This may sound very sciencey but it’s a very important consideration when preparing your soil to grow lawn
+This may sound sciencey but it’s a very important consideration when preparing or maintaining your soil to grow lawn

 pH can range from 0 (Acidic) to 14 (alkaline) where a neutral soil is 7.
 Different plants have adapted to grow in different pH values however when it comes to lawns, the optimal range is 6.5 – 7.

 What does it mean?

 When a soil becomes overly acidic or alkaline, certain nutrients become locked out and are therefore unavailable to the lawn.
 For example, if a soil was too acidic (eg had a pH of 4.5), elements like Nitrogen, Phosphorous and Potassium would be completely locked out which will adversely effect your lawn.
 You could tip fertiliser on by the truckload but the lawn simply wouldn’t be able to access it.
 Similarly, if your soil was too alkaline (eg had a pH of 9 or higher), then elements like Iron, Manganese, Copper and Zinc would be locked out.
 It’s only when a soil pH is around 7, that all essential minerals and elements are available to the lawn.

 How do you test it?